scholarsmate/omega-match/README.md

 ## Performance Testing

 OmegaMatch includes a comprehensive performance testing suite (`perf_test.py`) that benchmarks the library against grep-like tools when available.
 The test suite provides detailed performance metrics and correctness validation across multiple matching scenarios.

+Note: When running with `--no-grep`, the harness adds `--quiet` to matcher runs to suppress result printing and avoid IO/formatting overhead.
+This does not change the work performed by the matcher and only affects console output, yielding more stable measurements.

 ### Running Performance Tests